QuivrHQ/quivr/README.md

 https://github.com/StanGirard/quivr/assets/19614572/a6463b73-76c7-4bc0-978d-70562dca71f5

+## Disclaimer ⚠️

+For a little while, Quivr will be only compatible with OpenAI API.

+If you want to use a Local LLM please refer to [v0.0.46](https://github.com/StanGirard/quivr/releases/tag/v0.0.46).

+This is due to us preparing a big feature and needing to clean the code a bit.

 ## Getting Started 🚀

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.